Seagate/nx-lyve-cloud-plugin/src/nx/sdk/dynamic_libraries.md

 code will be tuned by the Linux library loader to use functions from the `libssl.so.1.0.0` used by the Server (and already loaded into the process), and the modified library will not be loaded.
-This takes place regardless of whether the modified SSL library is called `libssl.so.1.0.0` or differently - only the symbols (funciton names) matter.
+This takes place regardless of whether the modified SSL library is called `libssl.so.1.0.0` or differently - only the symbols (function names) matter.

 SOLUTION: The Plugin should be linked to public libraries statically.